Webster University: Athletics

 Webster's Baseball Team has made back to back trips to the Division III World Series placing fifth in both 2012 and 2013.
 They also made the Division III World Series in 2015.
-They made it to the regional Division III championship in 2014 but was defeated in the first round.
+They made it to the regional Division III championship in 2014 but were defeated in the first round.
 Major League pitcher Josh Fleming played for Webster.

+Susan Polgar Institute for Chess Excellence (SPICE)

 Webster's chess team has won more national titles than any college team in the country and has been ranked #1 continuously since 2012.
+In April 2025, Webster's chess team won its seventh national championship earning the distinction of having the most President's Cup championships than any other college program in the United States.
+Webster previously won the national title in 2013, 2014, 2015, 2016, 2017, and 2023.

+SPICE was founded by chess Grandmaster and Webster University professor, Susan Polgar.
+She served as the head coach of the Webster chess team from 2012 until her retirement in 2021.
+The team's current coach, Liem Le, is a Webster alumnus and contributed to the chess team's President's Cup wins four years in a row from 2014 to 2017.
+He became a Grandmaster at just 15 years old and is currently the number 20 ranked chess player in the world.

+Due to this history of excellence in Chess, in 2022, Webster began offering a “Chess in Education” minor which is 18 credit hours of instruction on subjects ranging from the history of chess to the psychology, strategy, and global perspectives of chess.
+The program aims to prepare students to become future chess educators.
+With this course of study, Webster became the first university in the United States to offer a formal chess degree program.

 Student life

 Webster University, in Fall 2014, enrolled 5,010 undergraduate students and 17,190 graduate students.
 The average SAT composite score for the undergraduate class was 1,194.
 The average ACT composite score was 24.
 Students come from 49 states and more than 122 countries.

 Webster University St. Louis has a student newspaper called The Journal and a student radio station called The Galaxy.
 The Galaxy was re-launched online in 2007.
 Webster University has other e-newsletters such as Webster Today and departmental publications.

-Webster University recently allowed the formation of the first Greek organization on its St. Louis campus, with the founding of the 152nd Chapter of Delta Upsilon and the founding of the Gamma Zeta Chapter of Delta Phi Epsilon.
+Webster University recently allowed the formation of the first Greek organization on its St. Louis campus, with the founding of the 152nd Chapter of Delta Upsilon and the founding of the Gamma Zeta chapter of Delta Phi Epsilon.